tomstejskal/apinette/README.md

 - `auth` - authorization object (optional)
 - `verbose` - run in verbose mode (prints details about requests and responses)

-It returns and api object, which contains following functions to create API requests:
+It returns and endpoint object, which contains following functions to create API requests:
 - `get` - returns GET request
 - `post` - returns POST request
 - `put` - returns PUT request
 - `delete` - returns DELETE request

-Each api function expects a string or a table as an argument.
+Each endpoint function expects a string or a table as an argument.
 String is an URL path, table could have following fields:
 - `path` - url path
 - `headers` - table containing HTTP headers (ie. { Accept = 'application/json' })